 For the past several years here in AJW’s Taproom, I have written an annual article series.
 These articles have covered such themes as trail love letters, former ultrarunners of the year, classic races, and — this past year — unforgettable moments in ultrarunning history.
-There has been plenty of attention on the participants in the sport, so for this year’s series, I am producing the Race Director Chronicles — a 10-part series profiling the unsung heroes, without whom we would have no sport: our race directors.
+There has been plenty of attention on the participants in the sport, so for this year’s series, I am producing the Race Director Chronicles — an eight-part series profiling the unsung heroes, without whom we would have no sport: our race directors.

 As trail running and ultrarunning have evolved over the past decade, the role of race director has expanded exponentially.
 What was once a pretty straightforward job has now become incredibly complex as race directors are forced to toggle between being producers, politicians, supporters, negotiators, teachers, and comforters.
 It is not an easy job and, at times, can be downright thankless.
 It is safe to say that race directors are the hardest-working people in the sport.